agora-brussels/agora-questionnaire/README.md

 ## Reuse and license

 This tool is shared hoping to inspire future participants and organisations.
-It is published under the [CC CC BY-NC-ND 4.0 license](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+It is published under the [CC CC BY-ND 4.0 license](https://creativecommons.org/licenses/by-nd/4.0/).

+The data used for the questions is available in a structured YAML format [here](./src/lib/content).

 ## Developing and building this website yourself